cstegel/wifi-camera-streamer/README.md

 # Running the display client

-After the camera stream is running, simply run `python py/display_client_test.py` to connect to the HTTP camera stream and display it.
+After the camera stream is running, simply run `python py/display_client_test.py <host> <port>` to connect to the HTTP camera stream and display it.
+The host and port can be found in the `start_cam_stream.sh` script and are likely "localhost" and 8090.